dsoto/WP19/outline.md

 ## Data Coverage

-- We have confidence in the data for 86% to 93% of the observation period for the microgrids
+- We have direct or indirect data for 86% to 93% of the observation period on these microgrids
     - The data cover from two to three months in the villages. (@tbl:data_coverage)
     - We have direct time series measurements for 9 to 23 percent of the observation period
     - We have messages indicating the grid going off and back on that bring coverage up to 86 to 93 percent.

 Table: Data Coverage {#tbl:data_coverage}